The Big Smoke (publication)

-The Big Smoke (TBS) is an opinion site published by the Tselios Media Group which also runs The Big Smoke Plus, a digital agency.
+The Big Smoke (TBS) is an online publication and opinion site published and run by The Sentral Media Group.
 It features both established and emerging writers.
 It publishes original opinion articles on news, politics, the arts, lifestyle, law, social issues, satire and business.
 It was founded in 2013 in Australia, with a United States version launched in 2015.
-Its founder and CEO is entrepreneur, social commentator and business columnist Alexandra Tselios.
+Its founder and CEO is entrepreneur, social commentator and business columnist Alexandra Senter.

 Notable contributors

 TBS features both established and emerging writers.